h293wang-new/dbaas-docs/create-tidb-cluster.md

 1. Log in to TiDB Cloud.

-    Open <https://tidbcloud.com> in a browser and sign in with user name and password.
+    Open <https://tidbcloud.com> in a browser and sign in with your user name and password.

 2. Select Cloud Provider.